Skip to main content

 SMS Segments and Character Counting

+This section applies to SMS only — email messages have no segments and never use SMS credits.
 SMS messages are billed per segment, not per message.
 The compose box shows a real-time character count and segment indicator as you type.

-- Standard encoding is used for basic Latin characters, numbers, and common punctuation
+• Standard encoding is used for basic Latin characters, numbers, and common punctuation

-- Unicode activates automatically when you use emoji, accented characters, or non-Latin scripts — a badge appears in the compose box to let you know
+• Unicode activates automatically when you use emoji, accented characters, or non-Latin scripts — a badge appears in the compose box to let you know

 Keep messages under 160 characters when possible to use a single segment and conserve credits.